By Stacy Zemon

 Unless you have completely gone off the grid, you have likely noticed a new feature of Linked In: Endorsements.
 In fact, you have likely received endorsements or you’ve been asked to provide them.

 LinkedIn knows that external feedback comes with credibility that is hard to build when the one talking about you is you.
 This recent change is part of a larger trend, in the form of feedback from others, that helps us validate and reinforce what we say about ourselves.

 Delivering on your brand promise every day helps others understand who you are and what makes you exceptional – and makes it easier for them to provide consistent, accurate feedback about you.

 Over the past couple of years, vLogs have become an important promotional and advertising tool for DJ services – and, creating, posting, sharing, and promoting your videos has become extremely easy.

 YouTube is a no-brainer, and Vimeo and Ustream have their virtues, as well.
 But, did you know that you can add video to your LinkedIn profile using SlideShare?
 Just click on the video symbol while editing your profile, provide the URL of your video… and presto: embedded video.

 Every aspect of creating and using video has become much easier!
 Google+ Hangouts makes real-time group video conferences a snap.
 Services from videoBIO allow you to quickly create, edit, and post professional videos.
 They also offer a service that enables you to produce videos and embed them into email, allowing you to deliver a branded and differentiated message.

-I hope you have found some of these trends relevant to you, and I also hope you make plans to incorporate them into your business branding strategy for 2013!
+I hope you have found some of these trends relevant to you, and I also hope you make plans to incorporate them into your business branding strategy!